-Any trip to Joshua Tree, CA, will obviously include a visit to the National Park.
+Any trip to Joshua Tree, California, will obviously include a visit to the National Park.
 Known for its imposing rock formations, nature trails snaking through the desert, and world-renowned climbing, its nature’s majesty at its grandest.
-But for some of the most unique things to do in Joshua Tree (and for the less outdoorsy types, hipster eateries and new age offerings in the funky towns adjacent to the park offer plenty of activities for the less outdoorsy types who still want to venture into the high desert.
+But for some of the most unique things to do in Joshua Tree (and for the less outdoorsy types), hipster eateries and new-age offerings in the funky towns adjacent to the park offer plenty of activities for those who still want to venture into the high desert.

 One of the most out-there things to do in Joshua Tree is visiting The Integratron, a white wooden dome built by ufologist George Van Tassel in the 1950s.
 Tassel believed he was creating a machine that could reverse the effects of aging, but he died before the device’s completion.
-In 2000, two sisters bought the building and opened it to the public.
+In 2000, three sisters bought the building and opened it to the public.
 Because of the dome’s perfect acoustics, it’s now primarily used for sound baths.
 Rose quartz bowls are played in the upper chamber of the dome while participants lie tucked underneath yoga blankets.
-Book well in advance, come dressed in comfortable clothing, and be prepared to enter another dimension (or fall asleep).
+Book well in advance, come dressed in comfortable clothing and be prepared to enter another dimension (or fall asleep).

 Noah Purifoy’s Outdoor Sculpture Park

-Down a dusty desert road north of the town of Joshua Tree is Noah Purifoy’s quirky outdoor sculpture park.
-The late artist’s open-air exhibit is comprised of imposing structures of found objects, including old bicycles, cafeteria trays, and toilets.
+Down a dusty desert road, north of the town of Joshua Tree is Noah Purifoy’s quirky outdoor sculpture park.
+The late artist’s open-air exhibit consists of imposing structures of found objects, including old bicycles, cafeteria trays, and toilets.
 Purifoy, who’s best known for his work following the Watts riots in LA, uses discarded objects and trash to explore themes of social change.
 The desert exhibition is self-guided, but tours are available upon request in advance.

-Catch a double-bill under the stars at Smith’s Ranch drive-in movie theatre in Twentynine Palms.
-For only $10 (kids under four are free), bask in the nostalgia of a real drive-in, complete with classic snacks like refill sodas, hot dogs and heavily buttered popcorn.
+Catch a double bill under the stars at a drive-in movie theater in Twentynine Palms.
+For only $10 (kids under four are free), bask in the nostalgia of a real drive-in, complete with classic snacks like refill sodas, hot dogs, and heavily buttered popcorn.
 The lot is angled for optimum viewing, and you can tune your radio in for sound.
 The drive-in is open Thursday to Sunday, with new movies every Friday if you’re looking for unique things to do in Joshua Tree in the evening.

-Visitors to Joshua Tree often talk about the high desert’s otherworldliness, but nothing quite captures its magic like its starry canopy.
-The best place to see the stars is of course in the National Park, but on a clear night, any place around it free from light pollution will offer fantastic stargazing opportunities.
-For the best time to see the Milky Way in Joshua Tree, head out around 3 a.m., you’ll get the best sights.
-Check with the park’s visitors’ center for best places to see the stars, as well as organized telescope sessions.
+One of the special things about Joshua Tree is the high desert’s otherworldliness, and nothing quite captures its magic like its starry canopy.
+The best place to see the stars is, of course, in the National Park, but on a clear night, any place around it free from light pollution will offer fantastic stargazing opportunities.
+For the best time to see the Milky Way in Joshua Tree, head out around 3 a.m. (late, but worth it) for the most epic views.
+Check with the park’s visitor center for the best places to see the stars, as well as organized telescope sessions.

 Hicksville Trailer Palace and Artists Retreat